 Walk details: 13 km/ 8 miles | approx. 4 – 4.5 hours | ↗ 150 m/ 500 ft | ↘ 150 m/ 500 ft

 Day 6 – Free Day

-You may want to explore the village centre of Stromness or Kirkwall with its small shops, or you want to explore more of the history of Orkney.
+You may want to explore the village centre of Stromness or Kirkwall with its small shops, or perhaps you would like to explore more of the history of Orkney.

-Another option is to have a day trip to some of the many further islands all around Orkney Mainland.
+Another option is to take a day trip to some of the many further islands all around Orkney Mainland.

 Your guide will help you to decide and if possible will be offering transfer if needed.